The most common credit limit on Cycle To Work Scheme purchases makes this a very popular and competitive price point

-The frame is Spcialized's lightweight E5 aluminium, with a new version of Speccy's bump-absorbing Future Shock fork and clearance for 42mm tyres.
-The components are all reliable and the details sensible too, with a 32/32 low gear from the Praxis Alba chainset and wide-range cassette, and flat-mount disc brakes for easy upgrade to Shimano hydraulics ata later date.
+The frame is Specialized's lightweight E5 aluminium, with a new version of Speccy's bump-absorbing Future Shock fork and clearance for 42mm tyres.
+The components are all reliable and the details sensible too, with a 32/32 low gear from the Praxis Alba chainset and wide-range cassette, and flat-mount disc brakes for easy upgrade to Shimano hydraulics at a later date.

 Canyon's Endurace follows the design of the carbon Endurace first introduced in 2014, but its aluminium frame is longer in the wheelbase and taller in the head tube, to create a more comfortable position.

 Contend is Giant's new name for the aluminium-framed bikes previously known as Defy (that name is now reserved for carbon-fibre bikes).
-The Contend range has a disc option on several models and the Contend SL 2 Disc looks to be the sweet pick from the collection, with Giant's ALUXX SL aluminium frame in an endurance geometry, Shimano Tiagra transmission, Giant SR2 disc wheels and Giant Conduct hydraulic disc brakes (not the cable discs in the pic above).
+The Contend range has a disc option on several models and the Contend SL 2 Disc looks to be the sweet pick from the collection, with Giant's ALUXX SL aluminium frame in an endurance geometry, Shimano Tiagra transmission, Giant SR2 disc wheels and Giant Conduct hydraulic disc brakes.

 The Rose Pro SL 200 Lady is the women's version of the Pro SL.
 Again, although it's a women's specific bike it may well suit a lot of men.
 It comes in four sizes compared to the Pro SL 2000's eight, and there are some differences in the finishing kit — it has narrower handlebars, and a women's specific saddle.